-Federal agencies must have equipment information added to IROC by June 1st.
-Pre-use inspections should be conducted based on agency policy before leaving the local area and will be conducted before assignment at the incident.
-All personnel must hold a current Incident Qualifications Card and meet the minimum NWCG standards for the position they are assigned as.
-Personnel that may be assigned to a resource must be in the Incident Qualification Certification System (IQCS) with their updated qualification integrated into IROC prior to June 1st of each year.
-New qualifications may be added after the June 1st deadline but need to be in IQCS/IROC before the resources deployed on an out-of-area assignment.
+Cooperator agencies must have equipment information and rates listed on an approved Colorado Resource Rate Form (CRRF) through the Colorado Division of Fire Prevention and Control (DFPC).
+Agencies must have equipment information added to IROC by June 1st.
+Preuse inspections should be conducted based on agency policy before leaving the local area and will be conducted before assignment at the incident.

+All personnel must hold a current Incident Qualifications Card and meet the minimum NWCG standards for the position they are assigned.
+Personnel being assigned to an incident must be in the Incident Qualification System (IQS) with their updated qualification and must coordinate with DFPC to make sure all information is integrated into Interagency Resource Ordering Capability (IROC) prior to June 1st of each year.
+New qualifications may be added after the June 1st deadline but need to be in IQS/IROC before the resources are deployed on an out of area assignment.